LRih/ImageLoader/README.md

 # ImageLoader
 ImageLoader is a small lightweight Android library for asynchronously loading images into ImageViews.
 Supports loading images from resources, local storage and the internet.
 Images can optionally be cached.

+## Download
+You can download a jar from GitHub's [releases page](https://github.com/LRih/ImageLoader/releases).

 ## Usage
 Loading an image from resources:
 ```java